corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary/faq/eta-mechanism.md

 ## What is the backpressure mechanism?

-The mechanism, in simple terms, is a method to make sure the notary is at no point overwhelmed with information and requests.
+The backpressure mechanism is a method to ensure that the notary is at no point overwhelmed with information and requests.
 An overwhelmed notary is more likely to suffer a detriment to performance.
 To avoid this, Corda uses a simple backpressure mechanism that is applicable to notaries and nodes above a minimum platform version of 4.
 Using a configured retry threshold, we compare the measured throughput and determine if the request is going to require more than that.
 If so, we respond with a backpressure message.

 ## How is the retry time calculated?

-By inspecting the amount of states in the request queue and comparing that to the throughput (measured in states per minute), the number of seconds until a new request can be processed is calculated.
+By inspecting the number of states in the request queue and comparing that to the throughput (measured in states per minute), the number of seconds until a new request can be processed is calculated.